 consumers, (with only 23% saying that inflation will have a negative impact), one in two consumers (51%) say that inflation will impact their travel plans over the next 12 months

 - Consumers' top priorities in relation to booking travel include their ability to get a full refund, low pricing and flexible cancellation policies

 Lots of positive findings paired with some very real insights that can help inform your strategies and create loyal, longer lasting connections with guests if you take them in and use them wisely.

 A key step in creating loyalty is having a decent email strategy, and a very important part of that is your pre-stay emails.

-To gain loyal guests and grow your hotel website’s conversion rate, you need a private communication platform like email.
-Email marketing gives you an opportunity to build a personal relationship with your past guests, present guests and (hopefully) future guests.
-You can send email database highly relevant offers that will grab their attention in a way a banner ad often can’t.
+Email marketing gives you an opportunity to build a personal relationship with your past guests, present guests and future guests.
+You can send email database highly targeted and relevant offers that will grab their attention in a way a banner ad often can’t.